ScottG489/conjob/README.md

 The reason this is needed is because as part of it's deploy the server shuts itself down.
-Although the build container will continue to run, the server will not return the build's output and we'll have no logs.
-At some point this will be replace by a [blue-green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment).
+Although the build container will continue to run, the server will not return the build's output, and we'll have no logs.
+At some point this will be replaced by a [blue-green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment).

 ### Development troubleshooting